SEND Further Information and Frequently Asked Questions

 How does the school know how effective it’s arrangements are for the provision of children with SEND?

-The Strategic Leadership team and SENCo, monitor progress on a half termly basis.
+The Strategic Leadership team and SENCo, monitor progress on a termly basis.
+Formative assessment is ongoing and daily and summative assessment is used to update progress against outcomes termly.

-The SENCo reports to the Governing Body (including the named SEND governors) on a termly basis regarding the progress of all EYFS, KS1 and KS2 SEN children.
+The SENCo reports to both the Governing Body and the Governor for SEND on a regular basis regarding the progress of all EYFS, KS1 and KS2 SEN children.

 How will the curriculum be matched to my child’s needs?